damodarh/typescript-basics/README.md

 Folder structure:

 src: holds all the .ts files
-dist: hold teh output .js files that are emitted by the typescript compiler.
+dist: holds the output .js files that are emitted by the typescript compiler.
 FYI, the process is known as transpiling.